paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ---
+title: "Programming on Solana - An Introduction"
-title: Learn solana basics by building an escrow
+summary: Learn the fundamentals of Programming on Solana by building an escrow
 date: 2020-12-24
 tags:
     - solana